pantheon-systems/documentation/source/docs/articles/sites/code/debugging-slow-performance.md

 One of the services Pantheon offers is [Redis as a caching backend](/docs/articles/sites/redis-as-a-caching-backend/), which a key-value store and is optimized for this type of work.
 For a real-world use-case, see [why we recommend Redis as a Drupal caching backend](https://www.getpantheon.com/blog/why-we-recommend-redis-caching-backend).​

 ### WordPress Caching Note
 There is no built-in caching in WordPress.
 Pantheon puts Varnish in front of all sites - WordPress and Drupal - to cache content and improve performance.
+The [pantheon-cache plugin](https://github.com/pantheon-systems/WordPress/tree/master/wp-content/mu-plugins/pantheon#edge-cache) is included within the `mu-plugins` directory of our repository, which helps our edge cache communicate with WordPress.
 Most WordPress caching plugins will be ineffective on the Pantheon platform.
 They should not cause any problems, but they will most likely not speed up your site and may well slow it down.